Improved Differentially Private Continual Observation Using Group Algebra: Acknowledgements

 Jalaj Upadhyay's research was funded by the Rutgers Decanal Grant no. 302918 and an unrestricted gift from Google.
 This work was done in part while visiting the Institute of Science and Technology Austria (ISTA).

 The authors would like to thank Sarvagya Upadhyay for the initial discussion and feedback on the early draft of the paper.
-The authors would like to thank the anonymous reviewers, Brendan McMahan and Abhradeep Thakurta for the discussions that helped improve the presentation of the final version of the paper.
+The authors would like to thank the anonymous reviewers, Brendan McMahan, Nikita Kalinin, Jingcheng Liu, and Abhradeep Thakurta for the discussions that helped improve the presentation of the final version of the paper.